Peanut Butter Pumpkin Bread with chocolate chips

 - 1 cup chocolate chips, divided

-- Whisk greek yogurt, pumpkin, eggs, and peanut butter in a large bowl until no lumps remain.
+- Whisk oil, pumpkin, eggs, and peanut butter in a large bowl until no lumps remain.

 - Stir in sugars, pumpkin pie spice, and baking soda.
 Stir in flour.